 All the year-round ski resorts offer hiking, but there are many great spots to hike all around the Lake Tahoe area.
 The trails all have breathtaking views of the lake or surrounding mountains.
 In South Tahoe, the Emerald Bay Trail is popular.
 In North Tahoe, check out the Squaw Valley Trail and the Glacier Meadow Loop Trail.
 The 165-mile Tahoe Rim Trail loops around the whole Lake Tahoe Basin.
 You can choose a segment to explore.
 Some spots have ancient lava slows and cinder cones.

 Lake Tahoe is home to many mountain biking trails.
 Parts of the Tahoe Rim Trail are bike accessible.
 The 22-mile Flume Trail offers incredible views.
 Hop on a bike to explore beginner, intermediate and advanced trails in both the North Shore and South Shore areas plus other spots around the lake.
 In North Tahoe, the Resort at Squaw Creek (as low as $252/night) offers guests family-friendly cruiser bikes, mountain bikes, kid carts and tag-along rentals for family outings.
-You can ride a relatively flat path to the village at Squaw Valley.
+You can ride a relatively flat path to the village in Olympic Valley.

 Gamble on Some Fun

 South Lake Tahoe sits on the border of California and Nevada.
 The Nevada side of town has casinos, which are more fun for adults than kids.
 Here’s a compromise: parents can hit the casinos while the kids are playing hard at the Heavenly.
 It’s a win-win!
 The Montbleu Resort Casino and Spa and the Lake Tahoe Resort Hotel are just a few blocks from the Heavenly village and gondola.

 Whether you visit South Lake Tahoe, North Lake Tahoe or a little of both, you’ll be pleasantly surprised by the variety of summer activities in Lake Tahoe.
-If you'll be skiing or snowboarding in winter, be sure to purchase your Epic Pass as soon as possible to save money.
+If you'll be skiing or snowboarding in winter, be sure to purchase your Epic Pass or Ikon Pass as soon as possible to save money.
 The Epic Pass is good at Heavenly, Northstar and Kirkwood in Lake Tahoe as well as at other great family ski resorts.
 The Ikon Pass is good at Palisades Tahoe along with many other ski destinations.